BeauJoh/thesis/source/10-chapter-2-background-information-and-related-work.md

 SHOC supports multiple programming models including OpenCL, CUDA and OpenACC, with benchmarks ranging from targeted tests of particular low-level hardware features to a handful of application kernels.
 The variety of language implementations for each benchmark application, was one of the original motivators for its construction -- aside from testing the performance and stability of scalable heterogeneous computing systems it also seeks to provide a comparison of programming models.
+The two real world applications presented in the level 2 applications offer 4 different problem sizes for each benchmark and represent an attempt to fully stress the hardware, but also enable the suite to run in a reasonable amount of time.
+These problem sizes include CPUs, Mobile/Integrated GPUs, Discrete GPUs and HPC-Focused or Large Memory GPUs.
-In this benchmark suite the OpenCL versions of each application have been designed to strongly mirror the CUDA counterparts, unfortunately this results in fixed tuning parameters such as local workgroup size that is well suited to GPU architectures but is not suited to CPU and other accelerator devices.
+In this benchmark suite the OpenCL versions of each application have been designed to strongly mirror the CUDA counterparts.
+However both the selection of problem sizes and the selection of tuning parameters, such as workgroup sizes, is fixed according to the performance of the technology of the time -- the suite was released in 2011.

 There are two caveats of SHOC if it were used for our purposes.
 Firstly, there is a lack of classification according to the dwarf taxonomy, much of the work towards using micro-benchmarks to stress-test the system falls outside of the taxonomy and the higher level application benchmarks are too few to adequately cover a wide range of dwarfs -- indeed only a few are represented.